What is the NULL Signal for OTN?

 Some system applications will transmit the NULL signal via the Protection Transport entity within a 1:1 or 1:n protection switching scheme.
-In this case, the user is transporting the NULL signal instead of either the Extra-Traffic Signal or the ODUk-OCI Maintenance Signal.
+In this case, the user will send the NULL signal instead of either the Extra-Traffic Signal or the ODUk-OCI Maintenance Signal.

-Figure 2 presents an illustration of the 1:2 Protection Switching scheme, in which the user is transporting the NULL signal via the Protection Transport Entity.
+Figure 2 shows a drawing of the 1:2 Protection Switching scheme, in which the user is transporting the NULL signal via the Protection Transport Entity.

 Figure 2, An Illustration of a 1:2 Protection Switching scheme that is transporting the NULL signal via the Protection Transport entity

 One can use the NULL signal in any application or situation, where one needs to continuously supply an optical signal (that is carrying timing information) to keep Clock Recovery PLL circuitry (within a downstream Network Element) locked onto timing signal in the local Network Element.

 At the same, the NULL signal will indicate to the downstream Network Element that the connection is working correctly and that there are no defects upstream.

 The NULL signal is unlike an AIS signal, which does indicate (to downstream Network Elements) the presence of defect conditions upstream.